Entertainment News Roundup: Springsteen to return to Broadway in June, audience vaccinations mandatory; Star of 'I May Destroy You' wins big at Britain's BAFTA awards and more | Entertainment

 Entertainment News Roundup: Springsteen to return to Broadway in June, audience vaccinations mandatory; Star of 'I May Destroy You' wins big at Britain's BAFTA awards and more

 Until then, he is hoping musical "In The Heights" changes the conversation in Hollywood about the wider appeal of such movies, just as "Crazy Rich Asians" did in 2018.
-Rap superstar Snoop Dogg takes executive role at Def Jam Rap superstar Snoop Dogg is joining the legendary hip hop label Def Jam Recordings as executive creative and strategic consultant, the U.S. company said on Monday.
+Rocker Bryan Adams to shoot 2022 Pirelli calendar Canadian rocker and photographer Bryan Adams will shoot the 2022 Pirelli calendar, the Italian tyre maker said on Tuesday.

 Following is a summary of current entertainment news briefs.